-This second edition of Jack Glotzer’s memoir of Rohatyn, “I Survived the German Holocaust Against All Odds”, is a lightly-edited version of his original, which was never published formally but was circulated among his family and friends.
-A copy of the original typescript memoir, first edited and assembled by Jack’s wife Beatrice (Bea) and her brother Alexander Walzer.
+This bilingual edition of Jack Glotzer’s memoir of Rohatyn, I Survived the Holocaust Against All Odds, is edited and translated from his original unpublished manuscript which was first assembled in English by Jack’s wife Beatrice (Bea) and her brother Alexander Walzer.
 A copy of the original memoir is among the Jack and Beatrice Glotzer Papers archived at the United States Holocaust Memorial and Museum (accession number 1997.44).
 A second edition was edited by us together with Jack’s son Mitchell and published online in 2018.

-Mitchell Glotzer, Marla Raucher Osborn, and Jay Osborn
+Marla Raucher Osborn and Jay Osborn

 Published by the Ukrainian Center for Holocaust Studies, (UCHS), Kyiv.
 This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.